Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 Notes:

-See the Jupyter notebook and/or HackMD cheat sheet for this lecture.
+See the Jupyter notebook and/or HackMD cheat sheet for this lesson.

 1. Generate a secret key
 1. Sign a message